yizhak-lab-ccg/PRECISE-/README.md

 - `response`: Binary labels indicating response (`1`) or non-response (`0`).
 - `sample`: Unique identifiers for samples.

-Ensure the data is preprocessed (e.g., log-normalized, variable features selected) before using Precise.
+Ensure the data is preprocessed (e.g., log-normalized, features selected) before using Precise.

 ---